 Bridget G. Brennan, Special Narcotics Prosecutor

-Under Ms. Brennan’s direction, the office has developed innovative strategies to stem the flow of drugs into the city and target emerging problems.
-Ms. Brennan established the Heroin Interdiction Team (HIT), the Digital Forensic Services Unit, the Criminal and Investigative Analysts Unit, the Prescription Drug Investigation Unit (PDIU), the Narcotics Gang Unit, and the Money Laundering and Financial Investigation Unit, the Community Outreach Unit, and the Discovery Compliance and Litigation Unit.
+Under Ms. Brennan’s direction, the office has developed innovative strategies to stem the flow of drugs into the city, targeting the opioid epidemic and other remerging problems.
+Ms. Brennan established the Heroin Interdiction Team (HIT), the Digital Forensic Services Unit, the Criminal and Investigative Analysts Unit, the Prescription Drug Investigation Unit (PDIU), the Narcotics Gang Unit, the Money Laundering and Financial Investigation Unit, the Community Outreach Unit, and the Discovery Compliance and Litigation Unit.